Resources for North Dakota Producers

-The Wetland Mitigation Banking Program was authorized at $10 million in mandatory funding and allows for as much as 5 million/year to be appropriated for the length of the Farm Bill.
+The Wetland Mitigation Banking Program is authorized at $10 million in mandatory funding and allows for as much as 5 million a year to be appropriated for the length of the Farm Bill.
 Mitigation banking is the preservation, enhancement, restoration or creation of a wetland, stream, or habitat conservation area which offsets, or compensates for expected adverse impacts to similar nearby ecosystems.
-Congressman Cramer’s wetland mitigation amendment language was adopted in the conference report in the 2014 Farm Bill, encouraging the Secretary of Agriculture to subject a producer to no higher than a 1-for-1 acreage basis when enhancing, restoring, or creating wetlands.
+Cramer’s wetland mitigation amendment language was adopted in the conference report in the 2014 Farm Bill, encouraging the Secretary of Agriculture to subject a producer to no higher than a 1-for-1 acreage basis when enhancing, restoring, or creating wetlands.

-The Agriculture & Nutrition Act of 2018 aims to keep American agriculture at the forefront of innovation and productivity by authorizing cutting-edge research programs and supporting the nation’s land-grant universities (LGUs) and non-land grant colleges of agriculture.
+The Agriculture and Nutrition Act of 2018 keeps American agriculture at the forefront of innovation and productivity by authorizing cutting-edge research programs and supporting the nation’s land-grant universities (LGUs) and non-land grant colleges of agriculture.

 The Farm Bill encourages proper management for healthy and productive forests.
 This includes Cramer’s National Forest System Vegetation Management Pilot Program Act of 2017, H.R.
 2921, which passed the House on October 31, 2017.
 The legislation creates a privately funded pilot program to conduct limited and selective vegetation management near utility infrastructure outside of a right-of-way under a gross negligence liability standard.

 Animal Health and Food Supply Protected